tjr1974/Silk-Road-Legends-of-Wulin/documentation/server design document.md

 - Non-Player Characters (NPCs)
   - Implemented through the `NPC` class, extending `Character`
   - Includes type, dialogue tree, inventory, and AI state
+  - Supports different NPC types: mobile, merchant, and quest
+  - Mobile NPCs have movement capabilities
 - Attributes (health, strength, etc.)
   - Not explicitly implemented in the current code, but can be added to the `Character` class
 - Inventory management
   - Basic inventory system implemented in `Character` class
-  - Supports different NPC types: mobile, merchant, and quest
-  - Mobile NPCs have movement capabilities

 ### 3. NPC Movement System
 - Implemented through the `NPCManager` class
-- Handles movement of mobile NPCs at regular intervals
-- Key features:
 - Moves NPCs based on a configurable interval (`NPC_MOVEMENT_INTERVAL`)
 - Random movement with a 33% chance to move during each interval
-  - Respects NPC zone restrictions when moving
+- Utilizes `zones` property to restrict NPC movement to specific areas
+- Utilizes `currentLocation` to track the NPC's current position
+- Utilizes `aiState` to manage different NPC behaviors (e.g., 'idle', 'patrolling', 'combat')
 - Updates NPC location in the game world
 - Notifies players in affected locations about NPC movements

 #### NPC Movement Process:
 1. The `WorldManager` class triggers NPC movement checks at regular intervals